Tony Fernandes: Personal life

-Fernandes was previously married to Deborah Lee Bergstrom on 1 June 1994 and separated.
-They had a daughter and a son, Stephanie and Stephen.
+Fernandes was previously married to Deborah Lee Bergstrom on 1 June 1994 and separated in 2004.
+They had two children, Stephanie and Stephen.

-On 14 October 2017, Fernandes married Chloe Kim, at Hotel Cap Estel, in Èze on the French Riviera after having dated her for more than two years.
-On 3 October 2021, he announced on his LinkedIn that his third child, Aliyah Ena Fernandes and was born on August 14, 2021.
+On 14 October 2017, Fernandes married a South Korean actress, Chloe Kim, at Hotel Cap Estel, in Èze on the French Riviera after having dated her for more than two years.
+On 3 October 2021, he announced on his LinkedIn that his third child, Aliyah Ena Fernandes and was born on 14 August 2021.

-He is also an Overseas Citizen of India, owing to his partial Indian ancestry.
+He is also an Overseas Citizenship of India, owing to his partial Indian ancestry.

-Fernandes revealed in an interview with Free Malaysia Today in September 2016 that he does not speak Malay, stating that he can understand but can't speak it very well.
+Fernandes revealed in a separate interview with The Nut Graph in November 2009 and with Free Malaysia Today in September 2016 that he does not speak Malay, while stating that he can understand the language, but he can't speak it very well.

 As of 2020, Forbes valued Fernandes' net worth at US$335 million, dropping from US$650 million that rank him at number 28 on the Forbes list of Malaysia's Richest in February 2014 then.
 In November 2020, he sold an Ayrshire estate in Scotland for £2.5 million (S$4.45 million), as the COVID-19 pandemic has taken a toll on airlines worldwide.